mitsuhiko/flask-oauth/docs/index.rst

     )

+A remote application must define several URLs required by the OAuth machinery:

+- `request_token_url`
+- `access_token_url`
+- `authorize_url`

-A remote application must define several URLs required by the OAuth machinery: `request_token_url`, `access_token_url`, and `authorize_url`.
-You will most likely get these values by registering your own application on the developer page of the remote application you want to connect with.
-Additionally a per-application issued `consumer_key` and `consumer_secret` are needed.
+Additionally the application should define an issued `consumer_key` and `consumer_secret`.

+You can find these values by registering your application with the remote application you want to connect with.

 Additionally you can provide a `base_url` that is prefixed to *all* relative URLs used in the remote app.
-This would also affect the `request_token_url` but because the prefix for `oauth` and the regular twitter API are different one has to provide absolute URLs for the OAuth token and authenticate methods.

 For Twitter the setup would look like this::